-In Louisiana, in 2018, the statewide average monthly cost of assisted living is $3,225.
-In comparison to the national monthly average of $3,670, Louisiana has a low monthly average cost of assisted living.
-However, within the state of Louisiana, the average cost of assisted living may vary, depending on the geographic region in which one resides.
-The lowest average monthly cost for assisted living can be found in Shreveport-Bossier City ($2,910), Houma ($2,920), Lafayette ($2,970), and Monroe ($3,020).
-In Lake Charles, the cost of assisted living is also below the statewide average at approximately $3,170 / month, as well as Baton Rouge at $3,198 / month.
-It can also be helpful to know the areas of the state with the most costly assisted living per month.
-These areas include the cities of New Orleans ($3,858), Hammond ($3,938), and Alexandria ($4,585).
-Individuals who are need of Alzheimer’s care, often referred to as Memory Care, in an assisted living facility should expect to pay an extra monthly fee between $870 and $1,070.
+In Louisiana, in 2019, the statewide average monthly cost of assisted living is $3,550.
+In comparison to the national monthly average of $4,000, Louisiana has a low monthly average cost of assisted living.
+However, within the state of Louisiana, the average cost of assisted living varies, depending on the geographic region in which one resides.
+The lowest average monthly cost for assisted living can be found in Lake Charles ($2,125), Monroe ($2,950), Hammond ($3,075), and Shreveport-Bossier City ($3,393).
+In Lafayette, the cost of assisted living is also below the statewide average at approximately $3,400 / month, as well as Alexandria at $3,401 / month.
+It can also be helpful to know the areas of the state with the costliest assisted living per month.
+These areas include the cities of New Orleans ($3,610), Baton Rouge ($4,000), and Houma ($4,325).

-Adult day care in Louisiana, as of 2018, runs residents an average of $66 / day.
-Again, the average cost for senior care in the form of adult day care varies widely across the state, averaging from $43 / day to $119 /day.
+Adult day care in Louisiana, as of 2019, runs residents an average of $63 / day.
+Again, the average cost for senior care in the form of adult day care varies widely across the state, averaging from $50 / day to $108 / day.
 Cost saving measures may be made by relocating to an area of the state that has the most affordable cost of care.
-Adult day care can be found as low as $43 / day in Lake Charles, $56 / day in Lafayette, and $58 / day in Hammond.
-Alexandria and the New Orleans area both have average daily costs of $63.
-The areas where adult day care is more costly than the state average are Shreveport ($71 / day), Monroe ($73 / day), and Baton Rouge ($90 / day).
+Adult day care can be found as low as $50 / day in Lafayette, $57 / day in New Orleans, and $60 / day in Alexandria.
+The Hammond area has average daily costs of $63, the same as the statewide average.
+The areas where adult day care is more costly than the state average is Monroe ($75 / day), Shreveport ($85 / day), and Baton Rouge ($108 / day).